codice/geowebcache-osgi/README.md

 When deployed in an OSGi container, all the normal GeoWebCache functions are available including:
 - WMS/WMTS endpoints (/geowebcache/service)
-- Connections to external tile services configured via RESTful services (/geowebcache/rest)
+- RESTful webservices for GeoWebCache configuration (/geowebcache/rest)
 - Caching of tiles
 - Seeding of tiles